Darren Korb: Transistor (2014)

 On the instruments used in Transistor, Korb stated that "there is a lot of heavily delayed electric guitar and sampled drums, but I also tried to include a number of 'old-world' instruments: accordion, harp, mandolin, etc.".
 Korb worked with Barrett once again on Transistor, as she voiced Red, the game's protagonist.
 On their collaboration, Korb stated, "after working with Ashley on a couple projects now, I feel like I've gotten a better sense of how to write for her voice.
 For me, that's the main consideration that affects my writing process.
 Our sessions are pretty laid back.
 If a melody line doesn't feel quite right in her voice we will change it on the fly."

 Like Bastion, Transistor's music received positive reception; Tasos Lazarides of TouchArcade wrote "Darren Korb's music is astounding, rich and evocative as it echoes across the game and perfectly complements the bright yet mysterious world of Transistor".
 Additionally, the music in Transistor earned several industry awards nominations.
 The soundtrack album was released simultaneously with the game, on May 20, 2014, selling 48,000 copies in its first 10 days of release.

 Pyre (2017)

 Korb served as the composer for the 2017 Supergiant release Pyre.
 Video game critics praised Korb's composition on Pyre, calling it "gorgeous".
-Kirk Hamilton of Kotaku wrote that Pyre "feels organically built around [Korb's] playful, tonally varied soundscapes," and added added that the game's visual novel storytelling approach "allows for a much more clear-cut use of the interlocking segments of Korb's music, which gives the listener a better appreciation for all the clever ways he layers additional voices and instruments onto each tune's foundation."
+Kirk Hamilton of Kotaku wrote that Pyre "feels organically built around [Korb's] playful, tonally varied soundscapes," and added that the game's visual novel storytelling approach "allows for a much more clear-cut use of the interlocking segments of Korb's music, which gives the listener a better appreciation for all the clever ways he layers additional voices and instruments onto each tune's foundation."

 Korb also ventured into voice acting on Pyre, providing the voice for some side characters.
 Korb set out to "give the soundtrack the feel of a band of troubadours accompanying [the player] on [their] journey."
 The soundtrack saw Korb use autoharp.